HerryTech/Excel-Analysis-Projects/Personal_Budget_Tracker/README.md

 ![Dashboard](screenshots/dashboard.png)

 ## Usage
-1. Enter transactions in the `Transactions` sheet
+1. Enter transactions in the `Monthly_Tracker` sheet
 2. See summary and charts update automatically